 It is understandable that whistleblowers are sometimes worried about possible repercussions.
-The Trust is commented to good practice and high standards and aims to encourage openness and will support Staff who raise genuine concerns under this policy, even if they turn out to be mistaken.
+The Trust is committed to good practice and high standards and aims to encourage openness and will support Staff who raise genuine concerns under this policy, even if they turn out to be mistaken.

 Staff must not suffer any detrimental treatment as a result of raising a concern.
-Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
+Detrimental treatment includes dismissal, disciplinary action, threats, or other unfavourable treatment connected with raising a concern.
 If a member of staff believes that they have suffered any such treatment, they should inform the Head of School immediately.
 If the matter is not remedied the member of staff should raise it formally using the Trust's Grievance Policy and Procedure.

-Staff must not threaten or retaliate against whistleblowers in any way.
+Staff must not threaten or retaliate against an individual who has raised a concern in any way.
 The Trust will not tolerate any such harassment or victimisation, and anyone involved in such conduct will be subject to disciplinary action.